Health Library

 Overflow Incontinence

-What is overflow incontinence?
 Overflow incontinence means that you may have the urge to urinate, but you can release only a small amount.
 Then later, urine leaks out.
 Or it can mean that your bladder becomes too full and then leaks urine.
-What causes it?
-Overflow incontinence can be caused by: Conditions that affect...
+Overflow incontinence can be caused by:...

 Pain Management